HeatherRemacle/exchangelabops/plays/play3.md

 - Consider the [Sprint with Us](https://digital.gov.bc.ca/marketplace/learn-more/sprint-with-us) and [Code With Us](https://engage.gov.bc.ca/data/2017/01/03/building-community-code-with-us/procurement){:target="_blank"} mechanisms that allow the Government of B.C. to procure Agile software development teams

 ### Step 3: Introduction to the Product Vision
-- Review the project team membership and identify responsibilities
+- Review the project team membership and identify responsibilities:
   - Product Owner, Scrum Master, Developers, Testers, and Delivery Manager
 - Specify the approval process for signing off deliverables
 - Review and understand the Product Owner's solution vision